Survey Results

 Wait time and Duration

-People tell us that the wait time to feel effects and the duration of those effects varies a lot based on the method of administration.
-The effects from inhaling smoke or vapor begin very fast (<10 minutes) and then last about 2 hours, on average.
-Ingesting (swallowing) takes about 40 minutes to start but lasts an average of about 6.4 hours.
+People tell us that their average wait time to feel effects and the average duration of those effects varies a lot based on the method of administration (consumption).

-Tincture effects take about half an hour to start and last an average of 5.9 hours, almost as long as ingesting (6.4 hours).
-Recent research indicates that often tinctures are swallowed before they are absorbed mucosally, so they end up being processed in the liver like ingested products.
+Tincture effects take about half an hour (33 minutes) to start and last an average of 5.5 hours, (331 minutes) almost as long as ingesting.
+Recent research indicates that often tinctures are mostly swallowed before they are absorbed mucosally, so they end up being processed in the liver like ingested products.

-Horizontal combined bar chart showing wait time and duration of effects averages for 4 methods of consumption of cannabis products.
+Vertical bar chart showing the wait time (blue) and duration of effects (green) averages for 5 methods of consumption of cannabis products: Ingest, Smoke, Vape, Mucosal, & Topical.

 Side Effects

-Here is what people tell us about the unpleasant or adverse side effects they experience.
-73% said they do not experience any significant adverse side effects.
+Here is what people tell us about the unpleasant or unwanted side effects they experience with their cannabinoid use.
+56% said they do not experience any significant unwanted side effects.

 ads: